BhavnaAndChris/homepage/README.md

 2. Run `npm i` at the repo root to install dependencies.
 3. Run `npm start` to test locally.
 4. Commit and push the `main` branch to publish.
+   * It'll take a few minutes to build and publish.

 ## Adding Blog Posts